 COTTONWOOD

-Nicknamed the Heart of the Verde Valley and the heart of Arizona wine country, Cottonwood located east of Jerome and Woodchute Mountain is one of the beautiful weekend trips from Phoenix worth planning.
+Nicknamed the Heart of the Verde Valley and the heart of Arizona wine country, Cottonwood is located east of Jerome and Woodchute Mountain.

 romantic day trips from Phoenix